-We assess the data given by ACAP and AAA to look for patterns of achievement.
+We assess the data given by Star Reading and Math as well as ACAP Summative and Alternate to look for patterns of achievement.
 We play close attention to the groups furthest from achieving the standards.
-Also, we are striving to move students from Level 2 to Level 3 in ACAP reading and math.
+Our main focus is special education population.